How sportsbooks were impacted by "chalky" college basketball tournament

 According to the American Gaming Association, the country was expected to legally bet around $3.1 billion on the men's and women's basketball tournaments.
 That's a $400 million increase from what the association reported a year ago, with $2.7 billion.
 With the favorites winning at a higher rate than previous tournaments, this increased handle gets an additional boost.
 When bettors are winning, they are more likely to continue betting.

 Oddsmakers usually adjust betting lines to reduce exposure.
 This tends to work in their favor during the tournament, where favorites don't usually win at absurdly high rates.
-Per DraftKings' director of sports Johnny Avello's comments to Legal Sports Report, in this year's tournament, favorites went 12-0 in regional semifinal and final action.
+In this year's tournament, favorites went 12-0 in regional semifinal and final action.
 The heavy favorites, those who were favored by eight points or higher, went 21-0 overall in the tournament.
 Those levels of winning hurt sportsbooks because they have to pay out a lot in moneyline parlays, with bettors combining multiple favorites into one bet.
 With zero heavy favorites going down, the liability on parlays increased.
 However, sportsbooks did get some relief with Houston pulling the rug out from under Duke in the final minute of the national semifinal Saturday night.
 The Cougars would've further benefitted sportsbooks had they not collapsed in the second half of the title game against Florida.

 Impact on live betting market

 Basketball is often a game of runs, and that can skew the live betting lines significantly.
 Teams that held a halftime lead were 25-38 against the spread for the second half.
-According to Avello's conversation with Legal Sports Report, this snaps a six-year tournament streak where teams leading at halftime were .500 or better on the second-half spread.
+That snapped a six-year tournament streak where teams leading at halftime were .500 or better on the second-half spread.
 With so few games having drama at the end, live bettors didn't have much interest in making wagers.

 Do the sportsbooks need an underdog to win?